A system architecture for parallel analysis of flux-balanced metabolic pathways: Implementation and analysis

 The set of shortest EFMs producing L-Lysine calculated by~\cite{de2009computing} was extracted.
 The observability of 7 shortest EFMs with length 27 and 28 was studied on the proposed architecture.
 Fig~\ref{fig:ecoliP1} illustrates the steps of constructing the EFM depicted in the figure.
 At each step, the set of unbalanced metabolites are specified and the required changes on the reaction set are illustrated.
 Reaction fluxes are changed so as to achieve the least required steps to create and balance the targeting EFM.

-The same information for all 7 paths are provided in supplementary material File 1 (S1.exe) and the resulting EFMs are depicted in supplementary material File 2 (S2.pdf).
+The same information for all 7 paths are provided in Supplementary material File 1 (S1.exe) and the resulting EFMs are depicted in Supplementary material File 2 (S2.pdf).
 Summary of the results are provided in Fig~\ref{fig:ecoliInf}.
 As shown in Fig~\ref{fig:ecoliInf}-a, the number of unstable metabolites tends to match a normal curve which means that the number of unbalanced metabolites is increased in the intermediate steps.
 The box plots are also depicted in Fig~\ref{fig:ecoliInf}-b for each path to show the distribution and the average of the unbalanced metabolites.

 This study shows the potentiality of the proposed architecture for finding EFMs on large-scale metabolic networks.
 Three sets of variables influence the generation of an EFM, specially on large-scale metabolic networks: (1) a set of first-initialized reactions, (2) the primary input and output selection at first-visited metabolites, (3) the decision on how to pass the flow on the metabolites which are not first-visited.
 In this test, the external input reaction is initialized and for the rest, the best decisions were taken to pass the flow through one of the reactions of the in-process metabolite.
 In this example, an exhaustive search is applied to find the best selection to pass the flow.
 However, to make the approach automated for large-scale networks, further studies are required.
-The order of metabolites and their accessability to the reaction\textquotesingle s shared data and the decision on how to pass a flow to balance a pathway or report it as an unstable path is important.
+The order of metabolites and their accessibility to the reaction\textquotesingle s shared data and the decision on how to pass a flow to balance a pathway or report it as an unstable path is important.
 The convergence of the solution is discussed in Section \emph{Theoretical analysis}.
 However, a practical implementation to reach the desired solution in a reasonable time can be proposed by further research.
+An example is provided in Supplementary material File 4 (S4.pdf) to illustrate the benefit of linear random pathway construction.